 1. Reduced labour & infrastructure costs

-Setting up an IT function involves the hiring and re-hiring of IT professionals, training of resources, managing those personnel on an on-going basis and on-going infrastructure expenses.
+Setting up an IT function involves the hiring and re-hiring of IT professionals, training of resources, managing those personnel on an on-going basis as well as continual infrastructure expenses.
 This is increasingly costly and time-consuming.
-With a managed services provider on-board, all these costs are eliminated.
+By using managed services at BrightFlow Technologies or having a similar provider on-board, all these costs are eliminated.
+They can help you to create an IT strategy for your company that will anticipate future changes as well as facilitating current processes and solving any existing problems you may have.

 2. No nasty surprises